In case you can’t make it to visit campus, we’ve put together a few digital resources to help give you a feel for Michigan Robotics.

 The first to call our new building home

-If you come to Michigan, you will be the first class of roboticists to utilize the new Ford Robotics Building.
+If you come to Michigan, you will be one of the first classes of roboticists to utilize the new Ford Robotics Building.

 Join us in making the robot revolution serve the people